meom-group/tutos/git-github.md

 ![pic](pics/key.png)

-  -  give a title to the key (the name of machine for instance) as you will repeat the operation on every machine you will work on (cal1, dahu, supercomputers, etc ...)
+  -  give a title to the key (the name of the machine for instance) as you will repeat the operation on every machine you will work on (cal1, dahu, supercomputers, etc ...)

 ## Clone your project on your machine